LumiTea/Flying-Raijin/README.md

 Big thanks to たくぱんちゃんねる for showcasing the pack!
 ~~~

-      I hope you enjoy!

-      Thanks to MR.Programs for helping me put this together. <3

       Old Pack Info: (8.6 and Older)
       Install the datapack as you normally would,
       Now find a trident and a carrot on a stick, throw the trident,